grian32/grpg/grpgscript-lsp/README.md

 This repo contains the LSP for GRPGScript, along with a Zed plugin that integrates it and the GRPGScript Tree-Sitter located at https://github.com/grian32/tree-sitter-grpgscript

-Note: The Zed Plugin ships a highlights.scm that also highlights GRPG's game builtins as such.
-If GRPGScript is used independently of GRPG, you may want to change this.
+Note: Both the plugins and the LSP are made with GRPG in mind, and as such provide autocomplete/mocking/highlighting/etc for it's builtins.
+If you're using GRPGScript independently of GRPG, you may want to change this.